 Terms and conditions

-The following conditions are an integral part of the contract between you, as the client, and David Erard / Swiss Alpine Hiking.
+The following conditions form an integral part of the contract between you, as a client, and David Erard / Swiss Alpine Hiking.

-The programme, itinerary, and cost correspond to the description on the website or to any written communication before embarking on each hike.
-Unless specified otherwise, the costs of transport, insurance, lunches, and drinks are not included.
+The program, itinerary, and cost correspond to the description provided on the website or to any written communication sent prior to the departure of each hike.
+Unless otherwise stated, transportation, insurance, meals, and drinks are not included.

-For safety reasons — including unforeseen events on the route, weather conditions, the physical capacity of any participant, or force majeure — I reserve the right to modify or terminate the hike.
-Such modifications may be made at any time, even during the hike, if the physical integrity of the group or of any of its members so warrants.
+For safety reasons—including unforeseen events along the route, adverse weather conditions, the physical condition of a participant, or force majeure—I reserve the right to modify or interrupt the hike.
+These changes may occur at any time, including during the hike, if the physical safety of the group or any of its members requires it.

-This includes the lack of proper equipment (shoes, backpack, clothing, insufficient water or food, specified equipment for the hike, sun protection, winter gear, DVA, etc.).
+This also includes the absence of adequate equipment (shoes, backpack, clothing, insufficient water or food, specific hiking equipment, sun protection, winter gear, avalanche transceiver, etc.).

-Disrespectful behaviour towards other members, myself, or the nature around us will not be tolerated.
-Depending on the severity of the case, it may warrant the immediate dismissal of a member from the group.
-Political, racial, or gender-related discussions or mockery that result in the discomfort of the group are forbidden.
+Any disrespectful behavior toward other participants, toward myself, or toward the surrounding nature will not be tolerated.
+Depending on the severity of the case, immediate exclusion from the group may be decided.
+Political, racial, or sexist discussions or mockery likely to create discomfort within the group are prohibited.

-Children under the age of 18 must be accompanied by an adult who will assume all responsibility.
-No children under the age of 16 will be allowed on the hikes stated in the programme.
-For younger children, a custom hike can be arranged on an individual basis, following prior discussion, risk evaluation, and route selection.
+Children under 18 years of age must be accompanied by an adult who assumes full responsibility.
+No participation is permitted for children under 16 years of age in the hikes listed in the program.
+For younger children, a customized hike may be organized on an individual basis, after prior discussion, risk assessment, and selection of a suitable itinerary.
 The accompanying adult will bear full responsibility.

 Dogs are strictly prohibited.

-Disruptive equipment, such as drones, is forbidden unless prior agreement and the consent of the rest of the group have been obtained.
+Disruptive equipment, such as drones, is prohibited unless prior agreement has been obtained and the rest of the group has given consent.

-Any claim or refund for damages due to a modification of the hike is excluded.
+Any claim or request for reimbursement related to a modification of the hike is excluded.

 Liability

-For all hikes, you must be in good health, in appropriate physical condition for the route, and have suitable equipment.
-By signing up for a hike, you confirm that you are fit and properly equipped to participate.
-It is your responsibility to inform me of any illness or physical or mental condition that may affect your ability to participate in the hike.
+For all hikes, you must be in good health, in physical condition appropriate to the itinerary, and equipped with suitable gear.
+By registering for a hike, you confirm that you are fit and properly equipped to participate.
+It is your responsibility to inform me of any illness or physical or mental condition that may affect your ability to take part.

-Vertigo may be an issue on some routes, so it is your responsibility to let me know in advance in order to take the appropriate measures.
+Vertigo may be an issue on certain routes.
+It is therefore your responsibility to inform me in advance so that appropriate measures can be taken.

-If you do not meet these requirements, or if I consider that your participation puts your safety or that of the group at risk, I reserve the right to exclude you from the hike.
-In such a case, there is no right to a refund.
+If you do not meet these conditions, or if I consider that your participation endangers your safety or that of the group, I reserve the right to exclude you from the hike.
+In this case, no refund will be granted.

 You are also responsible for the people you register under your name.

-For winter hikes, the level of difficulty “WT2”, according to the CAS, corresponds to trails where the slope does not exceed 25 degrees.
-There may be a risk of avalanche, but not of falling due to uneven terrain.
+For winter hikes, difficulty level WT2, according to the SAC, corresponds to routes where the slope does not exceed 25 degrees.
+There may be an avalanche risk, but no risk of falling due to rough terrain.

-By registering for a tour, you explicitly acknowledge and accept these risks.
+By registering for a hike, you explicitly acknowledge and accept these risks.

 Equipment

-You must have the appropriate equipment for your safety and that of the group.
-I reserve the right to exclude you from the hike if you do not have the minimum required to participate safely.
+You must have appropriate equipment, both for your safety and that of the group.
+I reserve the right to exclude you from the hike if you do not have the minimum required equipment.
 Sneakers or urban sports shoes are strictly prohibited.
-You must also have protection against the elements — particularly temperature, wind, and rain.
-You must carry a mid-layer and a rain/wind jacket at all times, even if the weather conditions are favourable.
+You must also be prepared for the elements—particularly cold, wind, and rain.
+A mid-layer garment and a waterproof/windproof jacket must be worn or carried at all times, even if weather conditions are favorable.

 Your equipment must be in good condition.
-Any broken, worn, or incomplete equipment may be grounds for exclusion from the tour.
+Any broken, worn, or incomplete gear may justify exclusion from the hike.

 Insurance

-You must have medical, accident, and liability insurance.
+You must be covered by health, accident, and civil liability insurance.

-I strongly recommend having emergency airborne evacuation insurance such as REGA or Air Glaciers.
+I strongly recommend taking out emergency air evacuation insurance, such as REGA or Air Glaciers.

-As required by Swiss law for mountain activities, I have civil liability insurance with La Mobilière covering amounts up to CHF 10 million.
+In accordance with Swiss legislation relating to mountain activities, I hold civil liability insurance with La Mobilière, covering amounts up to CHF 10 million.

 Cancellations and Refunds

-A hike may be cancelled due to force majeure or safety reasons.
-In this case, the corresponding refund will be issued.
-Rain or cloudy weather is not a sufficient reason for cancellation unless there are thunderstorms or extreme weather conditions.
+A hike may be canceled due to force majeure or for safety reasons.
+In this case, the corresponding refund will be made.
+Rain or cloudy weather do not constitute sufficient grounds for cancellation, except in the case of storms or extreme weather conditions.

-Cancellations or exclusions at the beginning of a hike, due to lack of adequate equipment, undeclared health conditions, or disrespectful behaviour towards other participants, will not be refunded.
+Cancellations or exclusions at the start of a hike due to lack of adequate equipment, undeclared health issues, or disrespectful behavior toward other participants will not result in any refund.

-I may have to cancel a trip before or at the registration deadline because of an insufficient number of bookings.
-In this case, you will be fully reimbursed for any amounts already paid.
-An alternative arrangement may be proposed, e.g. a shorter trip or the planned trip at a higher cost.
+I may be required to cancel a trip before or on the registration deadline due to an insufficient number of participants.
+In this case, any amount already paid will be fully refunded.
+An alternative may be offered, such as a shorter trip or the same trip at an adjusted price.

-If I am unable to lead your hiking trip for unexpected reasons (e.g. injury, illness, death of a close relative), I will do everything possible to ensure that another qualified Mountain Leader takes my place.
-If this is not possible and the trip is cancelled after the registration deadline, you will be fully reimbursed but will not be entitled to additional compensation.
+If I am unable to lead a hike for unforeseen reasons (e.g., injury, illness, death of a relative), I will do my utmost to ensure that a qualified mountain guide replaces me.
+If this is not possible and the trip is canceled after the registration deadline, you will be fully refunded but will not be entitled to any additional compensation.

-If, for reasons of safety or force majeure, I need to modify a programme and the proposed alternative costs less than the planned itinerary, you will be reimbursed the amount of any savings (unused overnight stays, meals, etc.).
+If, for safety reasons or force majeure, I must modify a program and the proposed alternative costs less than the initial itinerary, the difference corresponding to unused services (accommodation, meals, etc.) will be refunded.

-There is no penalty if you cancel your participation in a multi- or single-day hike before the registration deadline.
-From the registration deadline onwards, the following costs apply to cancellations for multi-day hikes:
+No penalty applies if you cancel your participation in a hike (one or several days) before the registration deadline.
+From that date, the following fees apply for multi-day hikes:

-• From the registration deadline until 31 days before the start of the trip: 30% of the full cost
+From the registration deadline to 31 days before departure: 30% of the total price

-For single-day hikes, cancellation after 20:00, 48 hours before the hike, incurs a cancellation fee of 100%.
+For day hikes, any cancellation made after 8:00 p.m., within 48 hours prior to the hike, will incur a 100% cancellation fee.

 Payments

-For hikes lasting more than one day, which involve accommodation, transportation, or reservations for additional services, payment must be made in advance as agreed upon in each case.
+For hikes of more than one day involving accommodation, transport, or additional services, payment must be made in advance according to the agreed terms.

 Jurisdiction